charuvinda/KhovanovSteenrod/README.md

 INSTRUCTIONS FOR USE:
 CASE 1a.
 You would like to compute St_0 for a MorseLink presentation.
 Step 1.
 Open EvenKhovanov.py
 Step 2.
-Enter your MorseLink presentation (instructions below on MorseLink presentations)
+Enter your MorseLink presentation into the prompt "linkDict = ..." towards the bottom of the code (instructions below on MorseLink presentations)
+Step 3.
+Run the code.
+Your output should be a set of tuples of the form ((i,j),(a,b,c,d)).
+Each tuple like this means that St(L)(i,j) = (a,b,c,d)

 CASE 1b.
 You would like to compute St_i for a MorseLink presentation.
+Step 1.
+Open EvenKhovanov.py.
+Step 2.
+Replace the text "khovanovParameter = 0" with "khovanovParameter = i."
+Step 3.
+Enter your MorseLink presentation into the prompt "linkDict = ..." towards the bottom of the code (instructions below on MorseLink presentations)
+Step 4.
+Run the code.
+Your output should be a set of tuples of the form ((i,j),(a,b,c,d)).
+Each tuple like this means that St(L)(i,j) = (a,b,c,d)

 CASE 2a.
 You would like to compute St_0 for a list of MorseLink presentations.

 CASE 2b.
 You would like to compute St_i for a list of MorseLink presentations.

 MorseLink Presentations: